 Whitepaper: A VVC/H.266 Real-time Software Encoder for UHD Live Video Applications

-In this whitepaper we introduce Spin Digital’s HEVC/H.266 real-time software encoder and present a detailed quality and performance comparison with other encoders for 4K UHD live streaming scenarios.
+In this whitepaper we introduce Spin Digital’s VVC/H.266 real-time software encoder and present a detailed quality and performance comparison with other encoders for 4K UHD live streaming scenarios.
 We also present an analysis for finding the recommended bitrates for 4K UHD live streaming using VVC.

 The main highlights of the new VVC real-time encoder are: